-Having an I-20 or DS-2019 alone does not grant you any status in the United States.
-The I-20 and the DS-2019 are only "certificates of eligibility" for F and J visas.
+Having an I-20 alone does not grant you any status in the United States.
+The I-20 is only a "certificate of eligibility" for an F visa.
 Your visa is the key to legal entry to the United States.

 You can download all necessary visa forms at the U.S. consulate's website.

 Plan ahead so that you will have time to attend your visa interview and get your visa before classes start.
 You are encouraged to apply for your visa 60 to 90 days before you plan to travel.